Numerals

 The reflexive pronoun si

-The pronoun si (accusative *sin) refers back to the subject of the clause:
+si (accusative sin) refers back to the subject of the clause — himself, herself, itself, themselves, oneself:

 - Li lavas sin. – He washes himself.